 The above table shows the average doses of enteral energy and macronutrient presented as crude values and as a percentage of reference requirements.

 Linear regression analysis was performed using the cumulative energy intake at 3 days as outcome to determine the factors affecting the delivery of energy.
+The regression model suggested that age and weight for age z-score statistically impacted the cumulative amount of energy delivered, this regression model accounted for 16% of the variation in the cumulative energy intake (Table 4).

+Table 4.
+Regression model to determine the factors affecting the cumulative energy intake: